Analysis | Why the Delta Variant Is Giving More Children Covid

 7. Should children get vaccinated?

 The case for immunizing children is much less clear-cut than it is with adults, who are at greater risk of getting seriously ill.
 Vaccines have received emergency authorization for use on children older than 12 in the U.S. and elsewhere, while studies are underway to assess the safety and effectiveness of shots for those younger.
+Pfizer Inc. and partner BioNTech SE said their vaccine was safe and produced strong antibody responses in children ages 5 to 11 in a large-scale trial.
+The findings could pave the way to begin vaccinating grade-school kids before the end of October, according to Anthony Fauci, director of the National Institute of Allergy and Infectious diseases.
 Some kids who have chronic medical conditions are at a higher risk of getting really sick from Covid, which is why some authorities have listed them as a priority group.
-Any recommendations will need to weigh the risk of harm from Covid-19 against the risk of harm from the inoculation, as well as the broader benefits of vaccination, such as reducing transmission in the community and avoiding school closures.
+Any recommendations will need to weigh the risk of harm from Covid against the risk of harm from the inoculation, as well as the broader benefits of vaccination, such as reducing transmission in the community and avoiding school closures.
 Researchers in Australia using modeling found that herd immunity is unlikely unless children ages 5 to 15 are also vaccinated.

 8. Can children get long Covid?

-One survey of patients in Iran found they could, though it appears their risk is lower than that of an adult.
-Yet many of the studies that have investigated the likelihood of persistent symptoms in children are difficult to interpret.
+Yes, though it’s uncertain how frequently it occurs.
+An analysis and review of published studies by researchers in Switzerland and Australia and found that long Covid might be less of a concern in children and adolescents than in adults, with symptoms typically persisting for less than 12 weeks.
+Still, the authors found that studies of the likelihood of persistent symptoms in children are limited and difficult to interpret.
 In some cases, children who had an infection weren’t compared with uninfected “controls” to identify whether chronic fatigue, anxiety and other ailments could be indirect consequences of the pandemic, such as lockdowns and school closures.
 In one large, self-selected, online study, only 13.5% of eligible participants responded, leading to a potential response bias, for example, toward those experiencing lingering symptoms being more motivated to participate, resulting in an over-representation of symptom prevalence.

+(Updates data in sections 1, adds Pfizer-BioNTech vaccine trial results in 7, adds review of long Covid studies in 8)

 More stories like this are available on bloomberg.com